Shots fired reported in Moline Hy-Vee parking lot

 Multiple police agencies are present at both locations.

-Witnesses tell TV6 there were multiple shots fired, and they observed a police pursuit afterward.
+Witnesses tell TV6 there were multiple shots fired in the parking lot of the Moline Hy-Vee, and they observed a police pursuit afterward.

 Moline Police say at least one suspect is in custody.